emreyilmaz00/emreyilmaz00.github.io/_projects/4_project.md

 To improve the reliability of aerospace systems considering the uncertainty propagation, a fault tree analysis based formulation is structured.
 Safety analysis of aerospace vehicle subsystems were performed by propagating statistical moments in fault trees.
 A resource allocation optimization problem is formulated to improve the top level event.
 The optimization problem is solved using augmented Lagrangian approach.

- -Submitted a journal paper to \href{https://www.journals.elsevier.com/reliability-engineering-and-system-safety}{[Elsevier RESS]}.
+ -Submitted a journal paper to <a> href="https://www.journals.elsevier.com/reliability-engineering-and-system-safety" [Elsevier RESS]</a>

 <div class="row">